 The Workpoint tables begin with "WP_".
 For the complete list, see the Workpoint_Database_Diagram.pdf This PDF is located here:

 The Archive facility is "Archive.htm", located in the following path:

 If you are concerned with the Workpoint counter, there's no need for concern:

-When you copy all the WP tables then you will automatically get the IDs too (WP_ID_GEN table controls the IDs).
-If Workpoint is running when you copy over the database, then it will need to be restarted after the transfer is complete.
+When you copy all the WP tables, you automatically get the IDs too (WP_ID_GEN table controls the IDs).
+If Workpoint is running when you copy over the database, then it needs to be restarted after the transfer completes.

-Another suggestion we have is to change the Workpoint Database ID, this is a 4-character value located in the wp_ini table.
-This will start the numbering for all new objects and is used when the current data is large and the customer may hit the threshold of incremental numbering on the current Database ID.
-When copying the data from one database to the second database, Workpoint should not be running.
+Another suggestion is to change the Workpoint Database ID: this is a 4-character value located in the wp_ini table.
+This starts the numbering for all new objects and is used when the current data is large and the customer may hit the threshold of incremental numbering on the current Database ID.